inf380p/inf380p.github.io/syllabus.markdown

 ### Late Work

-In general, lateness is not tolerated in the professional world, and that's the same standard I’m holding you to.
-Late work without prior approval will not be accepted.
-Exceptions will be rare.
 Contact me as soon as you think you may have difficulty meeting a deadline with your rationale for an extension.
 Turning work in early is good for all involved, for this class and your career beyond, so start early.

 If you experience any kind of emergency, take care of yourself first and let me know whenever you're able.
 In the absence of an emergency, contact me as soon as you think you might encounter problems with a due date.